alexander-cho/tradelens/backend/src/Core/Constants/CompanyMetrics/FilingPrompts/filing-prompts-a.md

 Here are the metrics I am looking for.
 Since this is yearly, you will get the year ended values (12-31)!

 **Financials**
 (Can find in section like Condensed Consolidated Statements of Operations and Comprehensive Income, or similar) Revenue,
+CostOfRevenue
 NetIncome,
 InterestIncome,
-NoninterestIncome
+NoninterestIncome (maybe not there)
-OperatingExpenses: [ResearchAndDevelopment, SalesAndMarketing, GeneralAndAdministrative], DepreciationAndAmortization
+OperatingExpenses: [ResearchAndDevelopment, SalesAndMarketing, GeneralAndAdministrative], AdjustedEbitda,
-AdjustedEbitda,
 EPS: [Basic, Diluted]
 SharesOutstanding

 (Can find in section like Condensed Consolidated Balance Sheets, or similar) TotalAssets,
 TotalLiabilities,
-TotalStockholdersEquity,
+TotalStockholdersEquity
-CashAndDebt: [CashAndCashEquivalents, Debt],
+CashAndDebt: [CashAndCashEquivalents, Debt], (could be marked as "Long term debt" or similar)

-(Can find in section like Condensed Consolidated Statements of Cash Flows, or similar) FreeCashFlow, (exclude if not visible, especially for financial companies), DepreciationAndAmortization

 (Can find in section like Condensed Consolidated Statements of Stockholders’ Equity, or similar) StockBasedCompensation,

 **KPI**
 (Can find in section like Management’s Discussion and Analysis of Financial Condition and Results of Operations, Key Business Metrics, or similar)

-FundedCustomers
-TotalPlatformAssets (could be AUC but keep TotalPlatformAssets) NetDeposits
-AverageRevenuePerUser
-GoldSubscribers
-AssetsBreakdown: [Equites, Cryptocurrencies, OptionsAndFutures, RegisteredInvestmentAdvisorAssets, CashHeld, Receivables]
-RevenueBreakdown: [TransactionBased, NetInterest, Other]
+RevenueBreakdown: [Transaction, SubscriptionAndServices, Other] VerifiedUsers
-TransactionBasedRevenueBreakdown: [Options, Cryptocurrencies, Equities, Other]
+MonthlyTransactingUsers
+AssetsOnPlatform
+TradingVolume
+AssetsOnPlatformBreakdown: [Bitcoin, Ethereum, XRP, Solana, USDC, Other]
+TradingVolumeBreakdown: [Consumer, Institutional]
+TradingVolumeByCryptoAsset: [Bitcoin, Ethereum, XRP, USDT, Other] (Percent)
+TransactionRevenueBreakdown: [Consumer, Institutional, Other]
+TransactionRevenueByCryptoAsset: [Bitcoin, XRP, Ethereum, Solana, Other] (Percent)
+SubscriptionAndServicesRevenueBreakdown: [Stablecoin, BlockchainRewards, InterestAndFinanceFeeIncome, Other]

 So each CompanyMetric will become a JSON object with the attributes